 No matter how intimidating it may sound, unless people don’t become the driving force for their learning and growth, no cybersecurity inputs and security awareness training programs will bring lasting changes.

-Therefore, security awareness training programs should consider the traditional knowledge and attitudes of the targeted audience.
+Therefore, security awareness trainings should consider the traditional knowledge and attitudes of the targeted audience.
 If your targeted audience doesn’t feel relevant, they will continuously consider cybersecurity an administrative burden instead of a growth and learning opportunity.

-Communication Is Central To Security Awareness Training Programs
+Communication Is Central To Effective Security Awareness Training

 Why are security awareness training programs in place?
 Are they in place to mark and check the job scope boxes of security awareness officers?
 NO. They exist to shape and condition an employee’s behavior towards cybersecurity risks; thus, driving a behavioral change among a specified and targeted audience.